shoeffner/mthesis/src/introduction.md

 what humans attend (what they look at) is what they are interested in, because they have to actively direct their eyes towards that object.

-But where are humans looking at? @Huey1908 tries to answer this question for reading tasks.
-He built a device (see @fig:huey_eyetracker) which was attached to the locally sedated cornea using a little cup made of plaster cast.
-The other side of the device was pointing at smoked paper, onto which it drew the movements of the eye.
+But where are humans looking at? @Huey1908 tried to answer this question for reading tasks.
+He built a device (see @fig:huey_eyetracker) which is attached to the locally sedated cornea using a little cup made of plaster cast.
+The other side of the device points at smoked paper, onto which it draws the movements of the attached eye.
+Using the device, Huey was able to to report accurate measurements of ++fixation and ++saccade, which he used to analyze reading behavior.

 ![Schema of Huey's eye tracking device.
-It worked similar to a seismograph.
+It work similar to a seismograph.
 Image from Google's scan of the New York Public Library's 1968 reprint of
-@Huey1908.](huey_eyetracker.png){#fig:huey_eyetracker}
+@Huey1908, p.
+26.](huey_eyetracker.png){#fig:huey_eyetracker}

 - Comparison gaze tracking approaches using webcams
 - eyeLike (top web search hit) only tracks eyes, not gaze